2010 United States elections

-The 2010 United States elections were held on Tuesday, November 2, 2010, in the middle of Democratic President Barack Obama's first term.
-Republicans ended unified Democratic control of Congress and the presidency by winning a majority in the House of Representatives.
+Elections were held in the United States on November 2, 2010, in the middle of Democratic President Barack Obama's first term.
+Republicans ended unified Democratic control of Congress and the presidency by winning a majority in the House of Representatives and gained seats in the Senate despite Democrats holding Senate control.

 Republicans gained seven seats in the Senate (including a special election held in January 2010) but failed to gain a majority in the chamber.
 In the House of Representatives, Republicans won a net gain of 63 seats, the largest shift in seats since the 1948 elections.
-In state elections, Republicans won a net gain of six gubernatorial seats and flipped control of twenty state legislative chambers, giving them a substantial advantage in the redistricting that occurred following the 2010 United States Census.
-The election was widely characterized as a "Republican wave" election.
+In state elections, Republicans won a net gain of six gubernatorial seats and flipped control of twenty state legislative chambers, giving them a substantial advantage in the redistricting that occurred following the 2010 United States census.
+The election was widely characterized as a "Republican wave" election, and President Obama called it "a shellacking."

-The heavy Democratic losses in 2010 were mainly attributed to the passing of the Affordable Care Act along with a poor economic recovery from The Great Recession and large budget deficits.
+The heavy Democratic losses in 2010 were mainly attributed to the passing of the Affordable Care Act along with a poor economic recovery from the Great Recession and large budget deficits.
 This marked the first election since 1858 that yielded a Republican-controlled House and a Democratic-controlled Senate.
-This configuration was also in place for most of the 107th Congress, but on account of Senator Jim Jeffords' party switch rather than the election results.